Balashikha: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with twelve rural localities, incorporated as Balashikha City Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Balashikha City Under Oblast Jurisdiction is incorporated as Balashikha Urban Okrug.

 In the past, Balashikha served as the administrative center of Balashikhinsky District.
 On January 1, 2011, the district was abolished.

 Sport

 The 2017 national rink bandy cup took place in Balashikha.

+Balashikha is a home to FC Balashikha, Meteor Balashikha and Olimp-SKOPA Zheleznodorozhny football teams.

+Ice Palace Balashikha Arena was opened in 2007.
+From 2007 to 2010 it was a home venue for HC MVD, that took part in Kontinental Hockey League and from 2019 to 2022 it hosted Avangard Omsk that won Gagarin Cup in 2020-21 season.

 Culture

 The city is home to several music schools, including the Sviridov School of Arts.
 Attractions include the Balashikha Arena and Moscow Radio Center 13.

 Military

 Balashikha is the site of a large Russian Army base and was closed to foreigners during the Soviet era, a ban which, in theory, remains to the present day.
 It was the headquarters of the 1st Corps of the Soviet Air Defense Forces and is now to become the headquarters of the Operational-Strategic Command for Missile-Space Defense.
 Balashikha is also a base for ODON (Internal security division).
 Balashikha is home to Military Unit 35690, which is a training facility used by the Federal Security Service.